Release Date: June 18, 2009

 BUFFALO, N.Y. -- The University at Buffalo School of Management and the Foundation for Accounting Education of the New York State Society of Certified Public Accountants (NYSSCPA) are collaborating to introduce minority high school students to career opportunities in the accounting profession during a five-day program.

-Approximately 30 students from area schools are expected to attend the third annual Career Opportunities in the Accounting Profession Program (COAP), which will take place on June 22, 26, 27, 30 and July 1.
+Approximately 30 students from area schools are expected to attend the fourth annual Career Opportunities in the Accounting Profession Program (COAP) from June 28 to July 2.

 The program will feature a comprehensive series of breakout sessions designed to provide participants with insights into all the components of an accounting education and career.
 Sessions will be held in the UB School of Management.